St. Mark's Church (Vancouver)

-St. Mark's Church is a Roman Catholic Parish church is hosted by St. Mark's-Corpus Christi College.
+St. Mark's Church is a Roman Catholic Parish church at St. Mark's College (Vancouver).
 The parish serves the community of Point Grey through the University of British Columbia campus in Vancouver, British Columbia, Canada.
-St. Mark-Corpus Christi College is on University Endowment Lands on the traditional, ancestral, and unceded territory of the Musqueam People.
+St. Mark-Corpus Christi College is on the University Endowment Lands.
 It was founded in 1967 by the Congregation of St. Basil and since 2007 it has been served by the Society of Jesus - the Jesuits.

 History

 St. Mark's Parish was originally called St. Ignatius Parish, dedicated to Saint Ignatius of Antioch.
 Although it is based on the campus of St. Mark's - Corpus Christi College, it was originally without a permanent church location.
 The parish is hosted by the college.

 St. Ignatius Parish

 In 1956, St. Mark's College was founded by the Congregation of St. Basil.
 It is affiliated with University of British Columbia.
 It is a Roman Catholic theological college, being next to Corpus Christi college (a Roman Catholic liberal arts college) it became the central Catholic centre on the Vancouver campus of the university.

 In 1967, the Archbishop of Vancouver, Martin Johnson founded the parish of St. Ignatius of Antioch.
 The first parish priest was Fr.
 Albert Zsigmond.
 Masses were originally held in St. Anselm's Anglican Church.
 When Fr.
 Zsigmond died in 1991, the parish reached a high point of 150 families.
 In 1997, the arrangement with St. Anselm's came to an end and a new site for the parish had to be found.